danweitzel/webpage/content/authors/admin/_index.md

 My research interests focus on comparative politics and advanced quantitative and computational methods.
 I use text as data, Bayesian statistics, and machine learning to study the interaction of political parties and voters.

 In my dissertation I examine the determinants and consequences of negative campaigning in multi-party electoral competition in Europe.
-I am also interested in estimating the prevalence and consequences of variation of political knowledge in the mass public and media.
+I am also interested in estimating the prevalence and consequences of variation of political knowledge and information in the mass public and media.